“War, what is it good for? Absolutely nothin'” sings Edwin Starr.

 ‘Zombie’ was written in response to an attack by the Irish Republican Army in 1993 that resulted in dozens of injured people and two children who lost their lives.
 The song is a call for peace between Ireland and England.

 Lead singer Dolores O’Riordan passed away in 2018, and it wasn’t until her passing that the parents of one of the boys who died in ’93 learned that the song was essentially written about their son.

 This song also appears on our list of easy guitar songs.

 Orange Crush – R.E.M.

 Orange Crush is a sugary soft drink, but that’s not what R.E.M. is singing about.
-They’re singing about Agent Orange, a harmful herbicide used by the US in the Vietnam War to kill off all the plants so enemies could be more visible.
+They are singing about Agent Orange, a dangerous herbicide that the US used in the Vietnam War to wipe out all the vegetation so that enemies would be more visible.
 Agent Orange causes many health complications, and since R.E.M. didn’t make this song blatantly anti-war, people mistaking it for the soft drink can lead to a conversation about how people often don’t realize how destructive war can be.

 How Does the Grass Grow – David Bowie